 At the moment you won’t have any problem posting cannabis related content on Facebook, as long as you don’t try to sell cannabis products to other users on the platform.
 Facebook does differentiate between informative content about cannabis and sale posts.

-In many cases, cops use social media platforms to publish what they apparently think are funny posts about weed.
+Law enforcement officers often use social media platforms to publish what they apparently think are funny posts about weed.
 Often, these “jokes” take the form of warnings against consuming or possessing weed.
-And other times, cops will publicize cannabis busts using social media.
-We recently wrote an article about one of these stories.
-Police seized a couple of grams and got roasted on Facebook.
-These days, they always get roasted when they post about cannabis-related arrests, and that’s a good thing.
-The bigger the pressure from society gets, the less likely they will continue with what they’re doing.
+And other times, officers will publicize cannabis busts using social media.

 Leave a Reply